-Modification history

-Approval Valid from Version Amendments

-date

-16.07.2018 02.10.2018 1 Creation of the document.
-This document covers

-the following previous documents:

-a) Certification policy statement for qualified

-trust services v.
-2.0,

-b) The Certificate policy for EuroCert qualified

-certificates v.
-3.0,

-c) Policy for EuroCert qualified time-stamps v.
+Modification history Date of approval Valid from (Effective date of implementation) Version Amendments 16.07.2018 r.
+02.10.2018 r.
+1 Creation of the document.
+This document covers the following previous documents: 1.
+Certification policy statement for qualified trust services v.
+2.0, 2.
+The Certificate policy for EuroCert qualified certificates v.
+3.0, 3.
+Policy for EuroCert qualified time-stamps v.
 1.0.
+10.06.2019 19.06.2019 2 - remote seal/signature provisions, - extension of the time within which CA must process the revocation request to 24h, - allowing the subscriber to generate the keys themselves.